Dun-sin/react-open-source-projects/README.md

   #### 3. [DripUI](https://github.com/khazifire/DripUI) - A collection of free Tailwind CSS components to bootstrap your new apps, projects or landing sites!
   #### 4. [Noteslify](https://github.com/dvstechlabs/Noteslify) - Your Privacy Friendly, Open Source.
 Alternative to EverNote.
   #### 5. [DeveloperFolio](https://github.com/saadpasta/developerFolio) - 🚀 Software Developer Portfolio Template that helps you showcase your work and skills as a software developer.
+  #### 6. [Headx](https://github.com/theritikchoure/headx) - It is a React Package to automatically modify the main html file (like index.html) to add the provided SEO meta tags and more.
+For example you can use it to add on the build time the following meta tags: title, description, open graph, twitter, icons and more.